davidfstein/v2p/README.md

 cd bin/scikit-multilearn
 pip install .
 ```
 V2P also requires an installation of docker or singularity to be available on the system.
 See here for installation instructions: https://docs.docker.com/engine/install/.
+If using docker, be sure to add your user to the docker group: https://docs.docker.com/engine/install/linux-postinstall/.

 ### Download V2P data